JimBrown64/Learning_New_Code/Python_Projects/starfinder_ship_generator/battle_plan.md

+update as of 07/10/2024

+- Ai should:
+    - take in an input ("battleship")
+    - take in list of "answers" (the ships generated in the list)
+    - assess based on Q-values which of the ANSWERS would be a proper fit in relation to the INPUT
+        - Q-values would contain:
+            - input
+            - answer
+            - reward
+    - NOTE: can use    "ROW_NUMBER() OVER (ORDER BY (SELECT NULL)) AS row_index," in the SELECT statement to label each row with an index (makes recalling the correct row easier)

 update as of 05/24/2024

 - Adjusted plan to generate list of possibly compatible ship combinations based on conditions in SQL